imanjani/NLP/News Classification/readme.md

-# News Classifier Using Bidirectional LSTM RNN
+# News Classifier Using Bidirectional GRU

 ---
 _**Fake or Real!!!**_